infinitered/ignite/docs/Components-Switch.md

 ### `trackOffStyle`

-The `trackOffStyle` prop is an object that is applied to the outer `Animated.View` that is when the switch is off.
+The `trackOffStyle` optional prop is an object that is applied to the outer `Animated.View` that is when the switch is off.

 ```tsx
 <Switch